mnane34/myDrivers-7SEG-4DIGIT-STM32/README.md

 										     GPIO_TypeDef* DOT_GPIO, uint16_t  DOT_PIN);
 </code></pre>

-This function initializes a 4-digit 7-segment display by assigning GPIO pins for digits (D1–D4) and segments (A–G, DOT), starts a timer for multiplexing, and sets all digit pins LOW and segment pins HIGH for common-anode wiring.The timer is configured with prescaler 7499, counter period 24, and auto-reload preload enabled to generate periodic interrupts that handle rapid digit scanning.
+This function initializes a 4-digit 7-segment display by assigning GPIO pins for digits (D1–D4) and segments (A–G, DOT), starts a timer for multiplexing, and sets all digit pins LOW and segment pins HIGH for common-anode wiring.

+The timer is configured with prescaler 7499, counter period 24, and auto-reload preload enabled to generate periodic interrupts that handle rapid digit scanning.

 <pre><code class="language-c">void DISPLAY_allSegmentON(void);
 </code></pre>